Egida/Pitraix/README.md

 # Anonymous and secure
-- Pitraix is coded in Golang which is memory safe and real fast. it's used by important companies such as: Google, Banks, Discord, etc
+- Pitraix is coded in Golang which is memory safe, statically linked, and real fast. it's used by important companies such as: Google, Banks, Discord, etc

 - Pitraix is coded with extra security in mind to both protect the peer and the operator.